 - Accessories.
 Your gift doesn’t have to be the latest and ‘high-techiest’.
 Most people who already use tech devices and gadgets will need accessories.
 How many ‘dongles’ have you lost in the past year?
 Some ideas include: an adapter, USB key, portable storage, phone case, travel kit, charger or portable keyboard.

-For BCAA Members, here’s where you can find electronics for gifts and save: The Source (save up to 20% in store and online, Indigo (earn up to 5% back in CAA Dollars for online purchases) and Hudson’s Bay (earn 4% back in CAA Dollars online).
+For BCAA Members, here’s where you can find electronics for gifts and save: The Source (save up to 20% in store and online, Indigo (earn up to 5% back in CAA Dollars for online purchases).

 Events and activities can be special gifts.
 Not only do they allow your receiver to enjoy something they love, an experience can create lasting memories.
 Here are a few ideas: